 Is there a Chamber of Commerce in Naramata, or somewhere to get tourist information?

-Actually, no, not officially.
-Naramata is an unincorporated community, governed by the Regional District of Okanagan Similkameen, kind of like a county.
-Tourist information is available on our LINKS page, see Penticton Chamber of Commerce Tourist Information Centre.
+Naramata is an unincorporated community, governed by the Regional District of Okanagan Similkameen, similar to a U.S. county.
+Tourist information is available on our LINKS page, and regionally through Tourism Penticton on Vees Drive in Penticton.

 If you have specific tourism related questions, please look through the list of businesses on our Visitor Directory Pages for listings of services that may be able to answer your questions.